keboola/connection-docs/management/project/users/index.md

 **Important:** However, you will not be able to re-join the project unless someone invites you again.

 ## Authentication
-There are three options to KBC account authentication:
+There are three options for authenticating a KBC account:

-- google account
+- Google account
-- combination of an email address and a chosen password
+- Combination of an email address and a chosen password
-- combination of an email address and a chosen password with Multi-factor authentication
+- Combination of an email address and a chosen password with multi-factor authentication

+The options are described in detail below.

-### Using Google Account
+### Google Account
-If you are using Google Account (Gmail), then you can use to to authenticate to KBC.
+If you have a Google Account (Gmail), you can use it to authenticate to KBC.
-Simply use the respective button on the login page
+Simply click the respective button on the login page

 {: .image-popup}
 ![Screenshot -- Login Page](/management/project/users/login-1.png)